volodymyrhudyma/blog/content/blog/2020-07-01-5-things-i-have-learned-during-3-years-of-react.md

 tag:
   - React
-teaser: Recently it turned out, that I have been working with React for a little over 3 years, so now is the perfect time to summarize what I learned during this adventure...
+teaser: Recently it turned out, that I have been working with React for a little over 3 years, so now is the perfect time to summarize what I have learned during this adventure...
 date: 2020-07-01T10:05:49.440Z
 ---
 Recently it turned out, that I have been working with React for a little over 3 years, so now is the perfect time to summarize what I learned during this adventure.